Short Story: Silverweed Muffins by Dorlana Vann

-Swiss’s thoughts turned gloomy when he remembered the last time they had played.
-He spied something red and his mother guessed, a car, a leaf on a tree, a bird, and so on, until finally she gave up.
+But then he remembered the last time they had played.
+He spied something red and his mother guessed, a car, a leaf on a tree, a bird, and so on, until finally she had given up.
 And then he told her, “I saw a little red man, right there beside the road.
 Didn’t you see him?
 He had horns like a goat and a long tail.”
-Curiously he didn’t remember her saying anything to the contrary like, “You saw no such thing,” or “You must have been mistaken.”
+Curiously, he didn’t remember her saying anything to the contrary like, “You saw no such thing,” or “You must have been mistaken.”
 No, she had said, “I didn’t see him.”
-And that was the last time they ever played the game, because neither one of them ever suggested it again.
+And that was the last time they ever played the game.
 He had forgotten all about it, until that very moment.
-He shrugged off the strange mood it gave him; silly little boy’s imagination, that was all.
+He shrugged off the strange mood the memory gave him; silly little boy’s imagination, that was all.
 His mother had filled his head with her foolishness.

-There had been a furious thunderstorm the night before that left water standing in the ditches beside the road.
+There had been a furious thunderstorm the night before that had left water standing in the ditches beside the road.
 Swiss’s grandmother lived in the dense woods.
-The road was barely a road much less paved, and he knew it would be a long drive of large puddles and fallen limbs.
-He didn’t want to tear up his little red car.
-So he parked it, put on his jacket and grabbed the basket of muffins.
-Dusk had already arrived and he did think twice about leaving the shelter of his car behind; the walk back would be a dark one.
+He knew the dirt road would be a long drive of large puddles and fallen limbs, and he didn’t want to tear up his little red car.
+So he parked it, put on his jacket, and grabbed the basket of muffins.
+Dusk had already arrived, and he did think twice about leaving the shelter of his car behind; the walk back would be a dark one.

 “Hello?”
 Swiss turned around after a few seconds.
 “Excuse me, why are you following me?”

-At this, a man stepped out of the bush, and Swiss wished he would had run to his grandmother’s instead of challenging a stranger.
-The man wore a cowboy hat and dirty boots.
+At this, a man stepped out of the bush.
+He wore a cowboy hat and dirty boots.
 He looked big, rough, and hairy.
 In his left hand he carried a massive rusty ax.

 “Trespassing?” the man said with the volume of a jackhammer.
 “I’m just doing my job, son.”